-If we are considered out-of-network for your plan and you would like to use your mental health benefits, we can provide a “Superbill” (a fancy receipt with the service delivered, your diagnosis, and my info) for you to request reimbursement from your insurance company, if you so choose.
+Rebel In Bloom is considered out-of-network for all insurance companies.
+If you would like to use your mental health benefits, I can provide a “Superbill” (a fancy receipt with the service delivered, your diagnosis, and my info) for you to request reimbursement from your insurance company, if you so choose.

 It’s also important to consider a few things about using insurance.
 First, to request reimbursement from your insurance, your therapist would have to give you a diagnosis.
 This diagnosis will be read by all relevant parties within your insurance company and become part of the insurance company’s files.
 Given all of this, it’s advised to weigh if it would have any impact on you, personally or professionally.
 For a variety of reasons, it may be important to keep this information confidential.
 Check with your insurance company directly if you have questions about their confidentiality practices and to understand what coverage is available to you.